nearform/titus/docs/quick-start/README.md

 Congratulations!
 You are now running Titus locally.
-You can check the `docker-compose.yml` file in the root of the repository for specifics of what is running in Docker.

 ### Log In
 The application is accessed at `localhost:3000` in a web browser.
 First access requires you to log in to the system: